-Unless otherwise indicated, all references in this prospectus to "Rupiah" or "Rp" are to the currency of Indonesia, those to "dollars", "U.S. dollars", "U.S. "or "US\$" are to the currency of the European Union, those to "SDR" are Special Drawing Rights of the International Monetary Fund ("IMF") and those to "ID" are to Islamic Dinars of the Islamic Development Bank.
-Reference in this document to "Indonesia" or the "Republic" are to the Republic of Indonesia and references to the "Government" are to the Government of Indonesia.
+Unless otherwise indicated, all references in this prospectus to "Rupiah" or "Rp" are to the currency of Indonesia, those to "dollars", "U.S. dollars "U.S.\$" or "US\$" are to the currency of the United States of America, those to "Euro" or "€" are to the currency of the European Union, those to "SDF are to Special Drawing Rights of the International Monetary Fund ("IMF") and those to "ID" are to Islamic Dinars of the Islamic Development Ban References in this document to "Indonesia" or the "Republic" are to the Republic of Indonesia and references to the "Government" are to the Government of Indonesia.